 This Keynesian solution to the problem of identifying a structural model has become increasingly suspect as a result of developments of both a theoretical and statistical nature.
-Many of these developments are due to efforts to researchers sympathetic to the Keynesian tradition, and many were welladvanced well before the spectacular failure of the Keynesian models in the 1970s.5
+Many of these developments are due to efforts to researchers sympathetic to the Keynesian tradition, and many were well-advanced well before the spectacular failure of the Keynesian models in the 1970s.5

 Since its inception, macroeconomics has been criticized for its lack of "foundations in microeconomic and general equilibrium theory."
 As astute commentators like Leontief [14] (disapprovingly) and Tobin [37] (approvingly) recognized early on, the creation of a distinct branch of theory with its own distinct postulates was Keynes's conscious aim.
-Yet a main theme of theoretical work since the General Theory has been the attempt to use microeconomic theory based on the classical postulate that agents act in their own interests to suggest a list of variables that belong on the right side of a given behavioral schedule, 6 But from the point of view of identification of a given structural equation by means of restrictions of type (a), one needs reliable prior information that certain variables should be excluded from the right-hand side.
+Yet a main theme of theoretical work since the General Theory has been the attempt to use microeconomic theory based on the classical postulate that agents act in their own interests to suggest a list of variables that belong on the right side of a given behavioral schedule, say, a demand schedule for a factor of production or a consumption schedule.6 But from the point of view of identification of a given structural equation by means of restrictions of type (a), one needs reliable prior information that certain variables should be excluded from the right-hand side.
 Modern probabilistic microeconomic theory almost never implies either the exclusion restrictions that were suggested by Keynes or those that are imposed by macroeconometric models.